bakunawa-ops/Bakunawa-Sec/README.md

 ### Habagat1312 Labs

 Habagat1312 is a laboratory for common IT users with interest in Internet freedom, privacy, and non-organization dependent technology.
 It is an open-learning space for amateur IT enthusiasts and a skill sharing platform for novice open-source technology hobbyists.
-Bakunawa-Sec builds, tests, and deploy tools for fun:
+Habagat1312 Lab builds, tests, and deploy tools for fun:

 - Home Laboratory Servers
 - Network Engineering